jarviscanada/jarvis_data_eng_AhmedAmer/python_data_analytics/README.md

 More importantly, through our RFM Segmentation analysis, we were able to determine that a substantial number of LGS's customers were in the 'Hibernating' group - meaning they were customers that had not made any purchases in quite some time.
 We recommended to LGS that offering promotions to these customers might incentivise them to make new purchases and that LGS should focus on pushing these customers to become 'Champions' i.e. consumers that make up the majority of spenders.
 LGS was advised to offer promotions to this demographic as well.

-Finally, we looked at a batch of customers that had previously made big purchases but have since then not revisited the online store, Labelled "Can't lose".
+Finally, we looked at a batch of customers that had previously made big purchases but have since then not revisited the online store, labelled "Can't lose".
 LGS was advised to heavily market in favour of this demographic as they had huge spending potential.

 ## Improvements

-- It might benefit us to expand upon the insights we saw through RFM segmentation by graphing the data (for example, using a tree graph to visualize these findings)
+- It might benefit us to expand upon the insights we saw through RFM segmentation by graphing the data (for example, using a tree graph to visualise these findings)
-- Something we did not address but could be addressed in the future is shipping costs and whether this affects customers' motivation to finalize purchases.
+- Something we did not address but could be addressed in the future is shipping costs and whether this affects customers' motivation to finalise purchases.
 - For wholesalers, it might be beneficial to look at their data and analyse whether the quantity of items purchased might be affected by discounts for products purchased in bulk.